openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 The following items are out of scope for the current version of this document, but might be added in future versions:

 * Trust Management, i.e. authorization of an issuer to issue certain types of credentials, authorization of the Wallet to be issued certain types of credentials, authorization of  the Verifier to receive certain types of credentials.
-* Protocol for presentation of Credentials over BLE for offline use-cases.
+* Protocol for presentation of Verifiable Credentials for offline use-cases, e.g. over BLE.

 ## Scenarios/Business Requirements

-* Combined Issuance of SD-JWT and mdoc
+* Combined Issuance of SD-JWT VC and mdoc
 * Both issuer-initiated and wallet-initiated issuance
-* eIDAS credentials as defined in ARF 1.0
+* eIDAS PID and (Q)EAA as defined in eIDAS ARF 1.0

 ## Standards Requirements